20210417 071848

 20201024 175254

-We can look to the natural growth patterns of trees in the forest environment to see that even in narrow situations trees are comfortable to be limited by vertical space.
-Just like in these Tawhai forests in Te Waka a Māui where saplings move together from the mossy earth of forest floor till they can reach the light at the fringe of the canopy and stretch out.
-This natural growth pattern can be utilised to green the space between buildings as the canopy of our cities also begin to climb.
+Many cultures have long-standing traditions of tree manipulation.
+The Asian art of bonsai is an example of the extreme to which we can reform even naturally immense trees into any form a place may require.
+We can look to the natural growth patterns of trees in a dense forest environment to see that trees are comfortable growing in the narrowest of situations.
+The tawhai (beech) forests in Te Wai Pounamu (South Island) are representative of this, where saplings grow upwards together from the mossy earth of the forest floor until they can reach the light at the fringe of the canopy and stretch out.
+This natural growth pattern can be utilised to green the space between buildings as the canopies of our cities also begin to climb.

 Join Our Newsletter